build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 🎉 That's it!

 Now, we can visualize and drag-and-drop more resources to continue building the application in Application Composer.
-Rest of the build and deployment steps in our IDE will remain same.
+The rest of the build and deployment steps in our IDE will remain same.

-## Clean up
+## Clean Up

-Remember to delete the CloudFormation stacks we created here using following steps:
+When you're ready to finish, remember to delete the CloudFormation stacks we created here using the following steps:

 1. Delete the stack.
-Replace STACK_NAME with the stack name, in the above example our stack name was `buildon-sam-app`.
+Replace STACK_NAME with the stack name.
+In the above example our stack name was `buildon-sam-app`.

    ```bash
    sam delete --stack-name STACK_NAME
    ```

-2. Confirm the stack has been deleted in the AWS CloudFormation console or using following command.
+2. Confirm the stack has been deleted in the AWS CloudFormation console or using the following command.
 Replace STACK_NAME with the stack name and ensure the name is within single quotes.

     ```bash
     aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"